closerdao/tdf-game-guide/05_token-economy/token_renewal.md

 ## 🧙‍♂️ STRATEGIC CONSIDERATIONS

-Players should consider several factors in their token strategy:
+Members should consider several factors in their token strategy:

 - **Seasonal Planning** - Different seasons offer different experiences
 - **Token Quantity** - How many nights you wish to stay each year